idevappspro/monlog/README.md

 ### 2. Generate SSH key and copy to role files folder

+**Note**
+The key files present in the project are provided for introductory purposes.
+It is highly recommended to create personal keys on your own.

 In a terminal window run the following commads:

 ```bash